 (3) Assist local, state, and federal agencies in coordinating their activities to secure maximum use of funds and efforts that benefit people receiving charitable services from organizations;

 (4) Advise the governor, general assembly, and the advisory board of the governor's office of faith-based and community initiatives on the barriers that exist to collaboration between organizations and governmental entities and on ways to remove the barriers.

 (C) The governor shall appoint an executive director and such other staff as may be necessary to manage the office and perform or oversee the performance of the duties of the office.
 Within sixty days after being appointed, and every twelve months thereafter, the executive director shall distribute to the advisory board and review with the board a strategic plan.
 The executive director shall report to the board at least quarterly on proposed initiatives and policies.
 A report shall include the condition of the budget and the finances of the office.

 (1) There is hereby created the advisory board of the governor's office of faith-based and community initiatives.
 The board shall consist of the following members:

-(a) The directors of aging, alcohol and drug addiction services, rehabilitation and correction, health, job and family services, developmental disabilities, mental health, and youth services, or their designees;
+(a) The directors of aging, rehabilitation and correction, health, job and family services, developmental disabilities, mental health and addiction services, and youth services, or their designees;

 (b) The speaker of the house of representatives shall appoint to the board two members of the house of representatives, not more than one of whom shall be from the same political party and at least one of whom shall be from the legislative black caucus.
 The president of the senate shall appoint to the board two members of the senate, not more than one of whom shall be from the same political party.